+Odoo (opens in new tab) is a versatile service which offers hundreds of integrated business apps, covering areas including website building, e-commerce, sales, marketing, inventory, accounting, helpdesk and more.
 That's not as intimidating as it sounds.
-Individuals, as well as businesses, can sign up for single apps alone, and ignore everything else.
+Individuals, as well as businesses, can sign up for just a handful of apps, and ignore everything else.
 In this review we're going to focus on Odoo's website builder (opens in new tab) and a small number of related features, including the Odoo blog.

 Odoo initially opens and displays your website as an active preview, rather than in the editor, and that's probably a good choice.
 Instead of being immediately confronted with cluttered and widget-packed sidebars, the bulk of the screen is available for viewing your site, and you can click page links or switch between mobile and desktop views with a click.